chuv13/vinnymarquez/_posts/2012-07-06-pocket-planes.md

 layout: post
 permalink: /blog/2012/07/06/pocket-planes/
 category: blog
-#categories:
-#  - Personal
-tags:
-  - game review
+tags: game reviews
 ---
 <span><a title="Pocket Planes" href="http://itunes.apple.com/us/app/pocket-planes/id491994942?mt=8" target="_blank">Pocket Planes</a> is easily one of the most addictive games I have ever played on the iPad!
 It&#8217;s a quirky game with old school graphics.</span>

 <div>
   The premise of the game is simple: you are an owner of a startup airline and you have to make you business grow.
 Easy?
-By all means no. You start off by picking a starting location and you will be given a default number of airplanes and accessible airports and start the road towards being an airline mogul.� Here&#8217;s how the airport looks like:
+By all means no. You start off by picking a starting location and you will be given a default number of airplanes and accessible airports and start the road towards being an airline mogul.
+Here&#8217;s how the airport looks like:
 </div>

 <div>
-  <strong>� </strong>
+  <strong> </strong>
 </div>

 <div>